nonsequitoria/simplekit/README.md

 git submodule add https://github.com/nonsequitoria/simplekit.git simplekit
 ```

-**First-time setup**: Adding a submodule doesn't add all the code, it only adds a link.
+Now SimpleKit code is easily accessible in the `simplekit/` folder, and you'll see it listed in VS Code's source control tab.

+#### Initialize after Cloning

+When you clone a monorepo with a submodule, the submodule's files won't be pulled without some additional commands.
 You need to initialize and update the submodule:

 ```sh
 git submodule init
 git submodule update
 ```

+#### Keeping the SimpleKit submodule up to date

-**Streamlined updates**: Add a custom git alias to pull both the main repo and submodules:
+**Setup**: Add a custom git alias to pull both the main repo and all submodules:

 ```sh
 git config --global alias.pullall '!git pull && git submodule update --init --recursive'
 ```

-**Daily workflow**: Update everything with one command:
+**Update**: Update everything with one command:

 ```sh
 git pullall
 ```

-Now SimpleKit code is easily accessible in the `simplekit/` folder, and you'll see it listed in VS Code's source control tab.

 #### To use the SimpleKit submodule in a project